 Latest updates on traveling to Finland

 On 7 January, the Finnish Government decided to extend the restrictions on entry into Finland until 9 February 2021.
 This applies to Schengen countries, non-Schengen EU countries and the United Kingdom.

 Free leisure travel to Finland allowed from 6 countries

-Restrictions are also lifted for residents of China and for Hong Kong and Macao Special Administrative Regions who are travelling from these regions to Finland, provided that reciprocity is confirmed by the Council of the European Union.
+Restrictions will be lifted for residents of China and for Hong Kong and Macao Special Administrative Regions who are traveling from these regions to Finland, provided that reciprocity is confirmed by the Council of the European Union.
 At the moment only essential travel (not leisure) is possible from China and for Hong Kong and Macao Special Administrative Regions to Finland.